Increasingly Complex Types of Argument Writing

 Critique

 Critique tasks call for students to write arguments that critique a current interpretation of a historical issue made by someone else.
-The culminating task for these investigations is the argument students write to Critique someone else’s interpretation of the sources and central question.
 Critiques, like other arguments, ask students to share claims, evidence, and reasoning.
 However, in Critiques, students’ claims express what they reject or question in another person’s argument.
 Students then share the evidence to support their critique of another person’s argument.
 For example, students may find that someone has misquoted or misinterpreted a source; in presenting evidence, students would include the corrected quotation or a more complete interpretation of the source.
 In their reasoning, students share how the evidence presented supports their claim and why that evidence is reliable given the argument.
 The Critique tasks are an important stepping stone for writing Counterarguments, in that they enable students to focus directly on the notion of rebuttal without also having to construct their own position.

 Counterargument